What is Community Engagement?

 These programs are mainly taught in elementary schools and high schools within an after-school program, as they are not part of the normal curriculum.
 The aim here is to help the pupils build a closer relationship with their surroundings and nature.
 In addition, they should be made aware of why the environment is to be preserved, and that the future of our planet is in their hands.

 In addition to classroom teaching, a large part of the program also consists of practical learning activities.
-There may be “Clean Up's”, organized at school or on the beach, for example, or excursions to garbage dumps to show the children what is actually happening with the garbage.
+There may be “Clean Up's”, organized at school or on the beach, for example, or excursions to garbage dump to show the children what is actually happening with the garbage.
 In addition, volunteers are taught how to differentiate between the different types of waste, and the approaches to sustainable waste disposal, which is also known as waste management.

 These programs are organized mainly for primary schools, in order to make children aware of the importance of good hygiene.
 As a volunteer, it is important to understand that it is not possible to introduce a uniform standard because of the varying local conditions.
 First, the traditions must be understood, in order to check where more hygiene is necessary and feasible.
 This can be better understood by means of an example: